stopthatrightmeow/Quii-Learning-GoLang/arrays and slices/README.md

 Well, they are easy.
 Instead of `[#]` just do `[]` with an array and you have a slice!

 I honestly thought that was going to be a whole thing, and I'm really glad it didn't turn out to be one!

+## reflect.DeepEqual

+It's not "type safe" and will "work" regardless.
+Which is important to note.

+## After Thoughts

+Slices seem to be a lot more usable unless I am being very particular in what I want as far as capacity goes.
+So far this has been quite a bit of fun, though I think Structs Methods and Interfaces are going to be quite a new concept.